Morqos/OCamlTree/README.md

 Functions applied where is possible to combine the type of the node with the input type of the function. <br />
 3 Operations for the trees:
 - ApplyOver: Application Function to all the nodes
-- Update: Application Function to selected specific Nodes
+- Update: Application Function to selected specific Nodes in path
-- Select: Nodes' conditional selection
+- Select: Nodes conditional selection by path and function